-Dr. Vicken Sepilian is a Reproductive Endocrinologist and Infertility Specialist serving the residents of Glendale, CA and Santa Monica, CA. He offers his patients a wide variety of fertility services, specializing in the diagnosis and treatment of fertility disorders that prevent couples from conceiving and bearing a child.
+Dr. Vicken Sepilian is a Reproductive Endocrinologist and Infertility Specialist serving the residents of Glendale, CA. He offers his patients a wide variety of fertility services, specializing in the diagnosis and treatment of fertility disorders that prevent couples from conceiving and bearing a child.

 As a person ages, many of the processes within their body slow down, including the reproductive systems both in women and men.
 Women are born with a finite number of eggs and no new eggs are produced after birth.
 This number of eggs ranges from 1 to 2 million for most women.
 Every month after birth the number of eggs will decline and menopause will occur once all the eggs are depleted from the ovaries.
 The health and the ability of an egg in becoming a normal embryo decline with age.
 Men, however, produce new sperm every day.
 Age does have an impact on the quality of the sperm.
 Sperm can become less mobile, while eggs can become hardened with age, making it more difficult for the sperm to penetrate it.
 Along with the effects on the eggs and sperm, hormone levels may fluctuate with age which can make it harder for the uterus to prepare for the possibility of an embryo implantation.
 Furthermore, other chronic conditions that may impact fertility such as fibroids occur more commonly with age which could hamper the likelihood of pregnancy.